Superbition/Celestte-Docs/docs/using_voltis/views.md

 </div>
 ```

-In the example above, we have two CSS includes, each will tell Polyel we want to link the following files inside the HTML head:
+In the example above, we have two CSS includes, each will tell Voltis we want to link the following files inside the HTML head:

 - `/public/css/profile/common.css`
 - `/public/css/buttons.css`

-You will notice the includes are relative to the servers public folder, this is where your CSS files should be stored so Polyel can allow the client to retrieve them.
+You will notice the includes are relative to the servers public folder, this is where your CSS files should be stored so Voltis can allow the client to retrieve them.
 The `.css` file extension is added automatically.
 If you like you can change the CSS folder relative to the public directory by visiting `/config/view.php`.

-Finally, to get Polyel to insert these CSS links into the HTML head, you must use the `{{ @CSS }}` tag, which should be inside your master view like so:
+Finally, to get Voltis to insert these CSS links into the HTML head, you must use the `{{ @CSS }}` tag, which should be inside your master view like so:

 ```html
 <html>